 Vertical Light Sheet Enhanced Side-View Imaging for AFM Cell Mechanics Studies.
 Kellie Beicker, E. Timothy O’Brien III, Michael R. Falvo, and Richard Superfine.
-Scientific Reportsvolume 8, Article number: 1504 (2018).
+Scientific Reports, Volume 8, January 24, 2018.

 A Blueprint for Robust Crosslinking of Mobile Species in Biogels with Weakly Adhesive Molecular Anchors.
 Jay Newby, Jennifer L. Schiller, Timothy Wessler, Jasmine Edelstein, M. Gregory Forest, & Samuel K. Lai.
-Nature Communications Volume 8, Article number: 833 (2017).
+Nature Communications Volume 8, 2017.